Nicki Minaj Fires Back At Giuseppe Zanotti Over ‘Racism And Disrespect’

 In the past, Nicki Minaj has earned a reputation for engaging in feuds on such an epic scale that they have become internet memes, but, as People reports, the rapper has proven with her latest Twitter rants that her sharp wit isn’t limited to her colleagues in the rap and music industries.
 Taking her latest agenda to Twitter, Minaj spent nearly 15 minutes ranting and garnering fan support over her latest hashtag, #giuseppewhatsgood, which was meant to throw shade at the shoe designer.

-The tweets may have come as a surprise to Minaj’s fans, because Zanotti has a collection of shoes named after the rapper and she has promoted the “Nicki” sneakers, which come in 23 styles, by wearing them for a Cosmopolitan photo shoot.
-Ms. Minaj has also mentioned the collection in the lyrics to her song “Pound the Alarm.”
+The tweets may have come as a surprise to Minaj’s fans because Zanotti has a collection of shoes named after the rapper, and she has promoted the “Nicki” sneakers, which come in 23 styles by wearing them for a Cosmopolitan photo shoot.
+Ms. Minaj has also mentioned the collection in the lyrics to her song, “Pound the Alarm.”

 This cordial business arrangement gave Nicki confidence enough to reach out to Zanotti with an idea for a new collaboration.
 Unfortunately, Giuseppe declined the invitation, even though he has recently engaged in similar partnerships with Jennifer Lopez and Zayn Malik.